anushkayadav/Stray-Animal-Detection/README.md

 These generate a train.record and a test.record file in /object_detection.
 These will be used to train the new object detection classifier.

 #### 3b.
 Create Label Map
-The last thing to do before training is to create a label map and edit the training configuration file.
  The label map tells the trainer what each object is by defining a mapping of class names to class ID numbers.
 Use a text editor to create a new file and save it as labelmap.pbtxt in the /tensorflow1/models/research/object_detection/training_faster_rcnn folder.
 (Make sure the file type is .pbtxt, not .txt !)
-In the text editor, copy or type in the label map in the format below:
 ```
 item {
   id: 1